shahidul034/Fake-Bangladeshi-note-detection-using-CNN/README.md

 21 * 21 * 64

-We data generate from our image.
+We data generate for training our system.

 ```